 We believe there’s value in learning these beautiful hymns, and so we’ll keep learning them.

 By planning out each month’s song every July, it’s something I don’t have to even think much about.
 We’ve already had the discussion.
 We’ve picked songs that coordinate with holidays (like Christmas or Easter).
-We’re set.
+We’re set and it’s easy to pull out the list and see which hymn is next on the first of each month.

 Do you memorize hymns with kids?
-I’d love to hear what ones are your favorite, or have you add your tips in the comment section below.
+I’d love to hear what ones are your favorite, or have you add your tips for teaching them in the comment section below.